 - A variety of tones of redness may be present.
-Patients with darker skin tones, - the skin may be paler or darker than normal, or purple in colour - · Marked areas or discolouration from a previous (healed) skin defect - · Shiny appearance of the skin - Macerated skin - Intact vesicles and/or bullae - Skin may feel tense or swollen at palpation - Burning, tingling, itching or pain
+Patients with darker skin tones,

+- the skin may be paler or darker than normal, or purple in colour

+- · Marked areas or discolouration from a previous (healed) skin defect

+- .
+Shiny appearance of the skin

+- Macerated skin

+- Intact vesicles and/or bullae

+Skin may feel tense or swollen at palpation

+- Skin may reel tense or swollen at palpabol

+- Burning, tingling, itching or pain